MicrosoftDocs/learn/learn-pr/github/configure-dependabot-security-updates-on-github-repo/includes/4-dependabot-security-updates.md

 Dependabot pull requests include all the information that you need to review and merge a proposed fix into your project including release notes, changelog entries, and commit details.
 Details of which vulnerability a pull request resolves are hidden from anyone who does not have access to Dependabot alerts for the repository.
 Merging a security update pull request automatically closes the related Dependabot alert.

 Despite all this information, it is still best practice to have automated processes in place so that checks are carried out before the pull request is merged.
-This is especially important if the update includes additional functionality or other potentially breaking changes.
+This is especially important if the update includes other functionality or potentially breaking changes.

 ### View dependencies being monitored by Dependabot